-- 2.7 In addition, the Council may borrow further short-term loans to cover unplanned cash flow shortages. - 2.8 Sources of borrowing: The approved sources of long-term and short-term borrowing are: - HM Treasury's PWLB lending facility (formerly the Public Works Loan Board) - Any institution approved for investments (see below) - Any other bank or building society authorised to operate in the UK - UK public and private sector pension funds (except Surrey County Council Pension Fund) - UK Municipal Bonds Agency plc and other special purpose companies created to enable local Council bond issues - Local Enterprise Partnerships - Any other UK public sector body - 2.9 In addition, capital finance may be raised by the following methods that are not borrowing, but may still be classed as other debt liabilities: - Leasing - Hire Purchase - Private Finance Initiative - Sale and Leaseback - 2.10 Annual Minimum Revenue Provision (MRP) statement: When a Council borrows, it is required to indicate how it intends to fulfil its duty to make prudent provision for the repayment of the capital borrowed from revenue.
+- 2.8 The approved sources of long-term and short-term borrowing are: - HM Treasury's PWLB lending facility (formerly the Public Works Loan Board) - Any institution approved for investments (see below) - Any other bank or building society authorised to operate in the UK - UK public and private sector pension funds (except Surrey County Council Pension Fund) - UK Municipal Bonds Agency plc and other special purpose companies created to enable local Council bond issues - Local Enterprise Partnerships - Any other UK public sector body - 2.9 In addition, capital finance may be raised by the following methods that are not borrowing, but may still be classed as other debt liabilities: - Leasing - Hire Purchase - Private Finance Initiative - Sale and Leaseback

+Annual Minimum Revenue Provision (MRP) statement:

+- 2.10 When a Council borrows, it is required to indicate how it intends to fulfil its duty to make prudent provision for the repayment of the capital borrowed from revenue.
 This provision is called the Minimum Revenue Provision or MRP.
 Best practice guidance recommends that Authorities prepare a statement of policy on making MRP in respect of the forthcoming financial year.
 The Council's MRP statement will be recommended to Council by the Executive on 22nd February 2023 as part of the Capital budget for 2023/24. - 2.11 The recommended policy is attached in Annex F and the forecast MRP in £million is shown in the table below:

-£ million 2021/22 2022/23 2023/24 2024/25 2025/25

-actual actual Forecast budget budget

-MRP Payment 0.8 0.8 0.9 0.9 0.9
+£ million 2021/22 actual 2022/23 actual 2023/24 Forecast 2025/25 budget MRP Payment 0.8 0.8 0.9 0.9 0.9 underlying resources available for investment.

-- 2.12 On 31st December 2022, the Council held £164 million of borrowing and £23.7 million of treasury investments. - 2.13 The underlying need to borrow for capital purposes is measured by the Capital Financing Requirement (CFR), while usable reserves and working capital are the underlying resources available for investment.
 The Council's current strategy is to maintain borrowing below their underlying levels, sometimes known as internal borrowing subject to holding a minimum of £5 million.

+- 2.12 On 31st December 2022, the Council held £164 million of borrowing and £23.7 million of treasury investments. - 2.13 The underlying need to borrow for capital purposes is measured by the Capital Financing Requirement (CFR), while usable reserves and working capital are the